MicrosoftDocs/win32/desktop-src/delivery_optimization/ienumbackgroundcopyfiles-.md

 ---
 title: IEnumBackgroundCopyFiles interface
 description: Use the IEnumBackgroundCopyFiles interface to enumerate the files that a job contains.
-To get an IEnumBackgroundCopyFiles interface pointer, call the IBackgroundCopyJob EnumFiles method. ms.assetid: '539973BA-2756-4163-9D8B-4B7C0A708A8D'
+To get an IEnumBackgroundCopyFiles interface pointer, call the IBackgroundCopyJob EnumFiles method. ms.assetid: 539973BA-2756-4163-9D8B-4B7C0A708A8D
-keywords: ["IEnumBackgroundCopyFiles interface", "IEnumBackgroundCopyFiles interface, described"]
+keywords:
+- IEnumBackgroundCopyFiles interface
+- IEnumBackgroundCopyFiles interface, described
 topic_type:
 - apiref
 api_name: